List of Wallace & Gromit characters: Lu-La

+Voiced by Amalia Vitale.
 An alien child from another planet introduced in A Shaun the Sheep Movie: Farmageddon.

 Agent Red

-A woman who runs the Ministry of Alien Detection (MAD) and is obsessed with aliens, as a result of seeing Lu-La's parents when she was a girl and being humiliated at school when she mentioned it.
+A woman who runs the Ministry of Alien Detection (MAD) and is worried with aliens, as a result of seeing Lu-La's parents when she was a girl and being humiliated at school when she mentioned it.
 She's the (former) main antagonist of the second film.

 Mugg-1N5

 A robotic probe that works for Agent Red and the MAD.

 The Hazmats

 A group of people wearing hazmat suits that work for MAD.